Makktu/FlashText/README.md

 - Display to pause briefly at extra spaces and the end of sentences (optional for user)
 - TICKERTAPE DISPLAY OPTION
 - User-selectable fonts

+# required additions:

+- Prevent display sleep (optional for user - iPad is poor for this)